 Mr. Majchrzak, who works for the National Security Administration, was overwhelmed after his wife's death, as Jennifer's mother committed suicide and his mother died in her sleep.
-During his time of grief, parents and teachers at St. Jane provided support through the family's mourning periods.
+Parents and teachers at St. Jane provided support through the family's mourning periods.